 I sure the hell didn’t.

-I’d been assigned to write two 3,000-word set-visit stories for then-thriving horror mag Fangoria on the filming of a two-part FOX-TV miniseries based on Stephen King’s massive 1986 novel It.
+I’d been assigned to write two 3,000-word set-visit stories for then-thriving horror mag Fangoria on the filming of a two-part ABC-TV miniseries based on Stephen King’s massive 1986 novel It.
 One of the articles would be a general colour story that included interviews with director Tommy Lee Wallace, screenwriter Lawrence Cohen, head makeup-FX artist Bart Mixon, and whatever cast members were around.
 (My request for a chat with the King himself was flatly ignored.)

 The other would be an in-depth interview with Tim Curry, who was playing It‘s pivotal villain, Pennywise the Dancing Clown.
 As it turns out, that’s the conversation everybody wants to hear about all these years later, and–thanks to my habit of saving most all the tapes from my 35-plus years of rock and horror journalism–can now actually hear.